 Email requests that ask you to reply to an email or visit a non-campus affiliated website to confirm or verify your account by providing your password are phishing scams.
 DO NOT RESPOND TO THESE REQUESTS - even if they appear to come from an email address ending with "ucdavis.edu" or direct you to what appears to be a UCD website.
 In many cases a link will appear to be directing you to a legitimate address, but if you hold your cursor over the link you will see that the link address title is different from what appears in the actual link address (see illustration below), and may lead you to a malicious website.
 Do not follow links you cannot verify.

-There is no need to forward phishing emails to BML IT, however, if you accidentally respond to a phishing scam where you reveal any account information, please alert us so that we can advise you whom to contact.
+If you accidentally respond to a phishing scam where you reveal any account information, please alert us so that we can advise you whom to contact.